17 August 2018

 Early Programming: How Early Life Shapes Human Development

-During the prenatal and early postnatal years, neurobiological and behavioral development proceeds at a breathtaking pace and is highly sensitive to environmental influence.
-Early experience shapes early and long-term development.
-This course focuses on the effects of early experience on human development, and more specifically, on health, cognition, physiology and socio-emotional development.
-Factors that play a role in our development will be approached from different perspectives, with special attention to evolutionary, biological, psychological and social perspectives.
+During the prenatal and early postnatal years neurobiological and behavioral development proceeds at a breathtaking pace and is highly sensitive to environmental influences.
+Early experience shapes early and long-term developmental outcomes.
+This course focuses on the effects of early experience on human development, and more specifically, on health, cognition, physiology, and socio-emotional development.
+Factors that play a role in our development will be approached from different perspectives, with special attention to evolutionary, biological, psychological, and social perspectives.

 The course is intrinsically interdisciplinary and will cover a broad range of topics.
 The programme will consist of lectures and a variety of individual and small group assignments that will be discussed in plenary sessions.
 Students will receive a reader with a selection of literature.

 - critically reviewing literature

 - watching documentaries and discussing them

 - reflecting on ethical issues

 - brainstorming about the future of the field

 - Early life stress, including maternal stress during pregnancy

 - Evolutionary theories, including Life History Theory and Parent-Offspring Conflict Theory